-Applicants to the Master of Urban Design program must submit a Lawrence Technological University Graduate Admissions form (which can be submitted online at www.ltu.edu/apply), three reference letters (two from faculty and one from an employer), an essay (a statement of purpose), a resume, and a portfolio.
-A portfolio may include, but is not limited to design or art work, project reports, research papers, published articles, or any other creative practice or scholarly work that helps the admissions committee understand your background, strengths, and intent to pursue a career in urban design.
+Applicants to the Master of Urban Design program must submit a Lawrence Technological University Graduate Admissions form (which can be submitted online at www.ltu.edu/apply), three reference letters (two from faculty and one from an employer), a resume, and an essay (or statement of purpose).
+The essay may be on any topic that will help the admissions committee understand your background, strengths, and intent to pursue a career in urban design.

 For specific Master of Urban Design program questions, contact the Master of Urban Design Director, Joongsub Kim, at email@example.com.